Connected with each yearβs Atlantic hurricane season, you can access a list of potential names for tropical storms and hurricanes.

 What Time Will Hurricane Oscar Make Landfall?

-If you research, “What time did Hurricane Oscar make landfall?” you won’t find any data because Hurricane Oscar stayed out to sea in 2018.
+If you research, βWhat time did Hurricane Oscar make landfall?β you wonβt find any data because Hurricane Oscar stayed out to sea in 2018.
+The time of landfall in Cuba in 2024 is just a historic data point with no connection to any future storms.

-No data from the past will help you prepare if Oscar becomes a significant storm in 2024.
+No data from the past would help you prepare had Oscar become a significant storm in 2024.

 Thanks to satellite and radar imagery, those predictions can be very accurate, giving you plenty of time to prepare.